open-formulieren/open-forms/docs/installation/observability/index.rst

 Open Forms operates in distributed environments, and being able to fully trace a customer request from start to end, observability tools are crucial.
-Below we provide some additional context for infastructure teams that wish to integrate Open Forms in their observability stack.
+Below we provide some additional context for infrastructure teams that wish to integrate Open Forms in their observability stack.

 .. versionadded:: 3.2.0